 Retirement alimony termination is allowed if the retiring spouse is 67.

 Child support laws, as of February 1, 2017, initiate child support termination at 19 years of age.
 In special circumstances, a request can be made to extend child support until the child turns 23.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in divorce modifications.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on divorce modifications.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
 You can read more on this topic by visiting our post-decree modifications.
-Brad has a special expertise in working with securing alimony for men.
+Brad has experience working with securing alimony for men.
 To set up a consultation, call 973-562-0100.